marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 2. `[custom-directory-list]`
 3. `[custom-directory-item]`

-Each shortcode has its own set of parameters, but they all share in common that you can **override the template by adding content** to the shortcode.
+Each shortcode has its own set of parameters, but they all share in common that you can **override the template by adding content to the shortcode**.

 For example:

-    [custom-directory-list directory="doctors"]
+    [custom-directory-list directory="staff"]
     <div class="my-item">
     	Title: {{title}} <br />
     	Names: {{first_name}} {{last_name}}, {{credentials}}
     </div>
     [/custom-directory-list]

+This is specially useful if you are using multiple directories since you can only specify one set off templates on the Settings page.

 ### The `custom-directory-search` shortcode

 This shortocode places a search form in a page that allows you to do a live search.

-**This shortocode does not places the list of items**
+> This shortocode does not places the list of items

-The content of this search form is configured in the _Settings_ page on the section that says `Search form code`
+The content of this search form is configured in the _Settings_ page on the section that says `Search form code` or by passing content to the shortcode as explained a second ago.

 #### Parammeters